-Small amounts of blood-tinged mucous from the mouth or nose are not uncommon.
-Bright red blood should be reported immediately, and Afrin spray or drops should be instilled in the nose.
-The patient may also hold extremely cold liquid in the mouth to help slow the bleeding.
+Small amounts of blood-tinged mucous from the mouth are not uncommon.
+Bright red blood should be reported immediately.
+The patient should hold extremely cold liquid in the mouth to help slow the bleeding.

 Please contact our office at 478-743-8953 if you have any questions or concerns.